abhinuvpitale/ASL-Gesture-Recognition/README.md

 ## Authors
 - [Abhinuv Nitin Pitale](https://github.com/abhinuvpitale)

+See also the list of [contributors](https://github.com/abhinuvpitale/ASL-Gesture-Recognition/graphs/contributors) who participated in this project.

 ## License
 This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details